-It has a 5.5 Amp motor so it’s a little bit less than Porter-Cable one.
-That doesn’t necessarily mean that is less capable of satisfying performance.
+It has a 5.5 Amp motor, so it’s a little bit less potent than a Porter-Cable one.
+That doesn’t necessarily mean that it is less capable of satisfying performance.

-It does not have a dust blower to blow sawdust of the line but the motor cooling fan does a pretty good job on its own.
+It does not have a dust blower to blow sawdust off the cut line, but the motor cooling fan does a pretty good job on its own.

-Although is more compact it has a good weight to it so feels well balanced.
-It’is powerful enough for all DIY and around the house jobs and makes clean cuts with the right blades.
+Although it is more compact, it has an excellent weight to it, so feels well balanced.
+It’is powerful enough for all DIY and around house jobs and makes clean cuts with the right blades.

 It provides a maximum cutting capacity of oak 2-3/8″, Steel 3/4″, Aluminum 1/4″.

-The base plate is stamped…which isn’t necessarily bad, but some users reported that it wasn’t completely flat and this limits one’s ability to have a smooth cut.
+The base plate is stamped.
+This isn’t necessarily bad, but some users reported that it wasn’t completely flat, and this limits one’s ability to have a smooth cut.
 Because of the base not being flat, you might not be able to set the blade to 90 degrees and thereof not being able to make straight cuts.

-Saying that making a straight cut with a perfectly working jigsaw seems always to be a problem for some users even with high-end saws like Bosch or Festool.
-You have to have to keep in mind that cutting technique, experience, and a proper blade can make a huge difference.
+Saying that.
+Making a straight cut with a correctly working jigsaw seems always to be a problem for some users, even with high-end jigsaws like Bosch or Festool.
+You have to keep in mind that cutting technique, experience, and a proper blade can make a huge difference.

-Another thing, that for some tool owners may be a bit of step back, is a lack of tool-less bevel angles adjustment and no notches or indications for preset angles.
+Another thing is that for some owners, a bit of a step back is a lack of tool-less bevel angles adjustment and no notches or indications for preset angles.

-If you’re looking for a professional tool you sure want to check out these 2 models from Bosch.
+If you’re looking for a professional tool, you sure want to check out these two models from Bosch.
 Plenty of power and some great features make them my top choice for a pro jigsaw.

 Read on to find out why.

-These two jigsaws are different versions of the tool.
-Bosch JS470E jigsaw is a top handle model and JS470EB is a barrel grip model.
-Both of them have the same specifications so I decided to put them in one review.
+These two jigsaws are different versions of the same tool.
+Bosch JS470E jigsaw is a top-handle model, and JS470EB is a barrel grip version.
+Other than that both of them have the same specifications, so I decided to put them in one review.

-I’ll talk you through all the features pointing out the differences and advantages and disadvantages of each model.
+I’ll walk you through all the best features pointing out the differences and advantages and disadvantages of each model.

 To ensure your desired speed is maintained, Bosch has developed the Constant Response Circuitry so that you never have to worry about inconsistencies in your performance and precision.

-The variable speed dial on the back of both tools controls the maximum speed settings.
-Additional accelerator trigger controls the operating speed in the top handle model.
-This feature is exactly the same as JS260 so it is handy when you need to change your speed during cutting.
+The variable speed dial on the back of both jigsaws controls the maximum speed settings.
+An additional accelerator trigger controls the operating speed in the top handle model.
+This feature is precisely the same as JS260, so it is handy when you need to change your speed during cutting.

-A barrel grip model has an on/off switch on a side and you won’t be able to change the cutting speed during operation.
+A barrel grip version has an on/off switch on a side, and you won’t be able to change the cutting speed during operation.
 The position of this switch can be a slight inconvenience if you’re a lefty.
-In this case, you’ll be happy to hear that Bosch JS470E has an ambidextrous lock-on button so you’ll be able to use the locking feature for steady long cuts and reduced fatigue.
+In this case, you’ll be happy to hear that Bosch JS470E has an ambidextrous lock-on button, so you’ll be able to use the locking feature for steady long cuts and reduced fatigue.

-If you need bevel cuts the sturdy die-cast aluminum foot with steel insert will let you adjust the angle up to 45 either side.
-The robust footplate and industrial design are able to withstand the toughest working conditions, including a drop that causes the tool to land on a footplate arm so you don’t have to worry about damaging your tool.
+If you need bevel cuts, the sturdy die-cast aluminum foot with steel insert will let you adjust the angle up to 45 on either side.
+The robust footplate and industrial design can withstand the harshest working conditions, including a drop that causes the tool to land on a footplate arm, so you don’t have to worry about damaging your power tool.

-After doing deep research I’ve found that some users experienced apparent problems with cutting 45 deg angles.
-That was brought to the attention of Bosch technical team and they actually retested a number of randomly picked tools from the stores to make sure they cut accurately.
+After doing in-depth research, I’ve found that some users experienced apparent problems with cutting 45 deg angles.
+That was brought to the attention of the Bosch technical team, and they retested many randomly picked tools from the stores to make sure they cut accurately.

-It turned out that all of them were able to do so and one of the users discovered after a thorough examination that the actual bevel goes up to 48 deg so that could be a reason of problem with 45 deg cutting.
+It turned out that all of them were able to do so, and one of the users discovered after a thorough examination that the actual bevel goes up to 48 deg, so that could be a reason for the problem with 45 deg cutting.
 Just keep that in mind when setting bevel angles.

-Another great feature is a multi-directional blade clamp that has a superior grip of T-shank blades(does not accept U-shank type) so you won’t have any problems with blades falling out.
-Changing blades is easy with One-Touch blade change system there is no need to touch a hot blade.
-You simply push a fast blade insertion and ejection lever and the clamp ejects the hot blade.
+Another great feature is a multi-directional blade clamp with a superior grip of T-shank blades(does not accept U-shank type), so you won’t have any problems with blades falling out.
+Changing blades is easy with a One-Touch blade change system; there is no need to touch a hot blade.
+You push a fast blade insertion and ejection lever, and the clamp ejects the hot blade.

-If you’re after a quality tool either one of these will be a great option.
-Built with an aluminum gearbox with an insulated cover and thanks to the internal precision control, this tools’ plunging system is designed for low-vibration to enhance accuracy and extremely smooth operation.
+If you’re after the best quality jigsaw, either one of these will be a great option.
+Built with an aluminum gearbox with an insulated cover and thanks to the internal precision control, these jigsaws’ plunging system is designed for low-vibration to enhance accuracy and extremely smooth operation.
 These tools are as precise as you’d expect a handheld power tool to be and very easy to use.

-Pretty heavy, which in my opinion is a good thing.
-It means they cut accurately without wobbling/wandering about and are easy to control, not to mention being rather quiet for such a powerful saw.
+These jigsaws are pretty heavy, which in my opinion, is a good thing.
+It means they cut accurately without wobbling/wandering about and are easy to control, not to mention being rather quiet for such powerful saws.

-The precision and accuracy of this jigsaws make it perfect for any do-it-yourselfer or professional.
-The barrel grip allows you to get into tighter spaces and allows for easier scrolling as well.
+The precision and accuracy of these jigsaws make it perfect for any do-it-yourselfer or professional.
+The barrel grip allows you to get into tighter spaces and allows for more effortless scrolling as well.

 There are a couple of drawbacks.
-Some users complained about the lack of a LED light which should be an obvious feature for a saw in this price range.
+Some users complained about the lack of a LED light, which should be an obvious feature for a jigsaw in this price range.
 You can check out this Bosch JS572EL with LED light and the precision control II double-roller system for minimized blade deflection and excellent cut precision.

 Others had a problem with square cuts either straight or curved but you have to know that this is a jigsaw.
 It’s a handheld tool that compromises between a straight line and free-hand cutting.

-Its precision mostly depends on a blade you using, your working surface and most of all on your hands and user experience.
-There are better tools for precision cutting like scroll or band saws or for straight or angled cuts like table or miter saw.
+Its precision mostly depends on a blade you are using, your working surface and most of all on your hands and user experience.
+There are better tools for precision cutting like scroll or band saws or for straight or angled cuts like table or miter saws.

-Another small drawback is that you still need an Allen key to do it as in JS260 model which is a shame and, the barrel is rather large if you have small hands and can be difficult to control in this case.
-If that’s the case have a look at Bosch JS572EBL with the smallest barrel grip diameter on the market.
+Another small drawback is that you still need an Allen key to change the bevel angle like in the JS260 jigsaw model, which is a shame.
+And the barrel is rather large if you have small hands and can be difficult to control in this case.
+If that’s the case, have a look at the Bosch JS572EBL jigsaw with the smallest barrel grip diameter on the market.

-Let’s take a closer look at this Dewalt DW331K.
+Let’s take a closer look at this Dewalt DW331K jigsaw.
 It has a 6.5 Amp motor.
 Still powerful but a tiny bit less than Bosch jigsaws in this price range.
-The variable speed ranges from 500 to 3100 SPM and is controlled by a trigger with incorporated speed dial.
+The variable speed ranges from 500 to 3100 SPM and is controlled by a trigger with an incorporated speed dial.

 The maximum speed is adjusted by a dial and then is controlled by a trigger switch.
-Lock-on button can be locked at any speed for prolonged use.
+The lock-on button can be locked at any speed for prolonged use.

-4 position orbital action allows for adjusting an aggressiveness of the cut depending on a task and a type of material.
-All of this allows for improved control and cleaner results.
+Four-position orbital action allows for adjusting the cut’s aggressiveness depending on a task and a type of material.
+And, therefore, for improved control and cleaner results.

-An all-metal gear case will give you durability and counterbalance mechanism reduces vibrations while extra-large rubber grip dampens it.
-For keeping your cutting line visible and free of dust, this tool has an integrated dust blower.
-All in all great saw for professional use and serious DIY-ers.
+An all-metal gear case will give you durability, and a counterbalance mechanism reduces vibrations while an extra-large rubber grip dampens it.
+For keeping your cutting line visible and free of dust, this tool has an integrated dust blower — all in all, an excellent jigsaw for professional use and serious DIY-ers.

-If quick bevel cuts you’re after this saw has a tool-free dual bevel adjustment with detents at commonly used angles 0, 15, 30, 45.
+If quick bevel cuts you’re after, this jigsaw has a tool-free dual bevel adjustment with detents at commonly used angles 0, 15, 30, 45.
 But it will also allow you to set it to any angle in between.

-If you by any chance experience a loose bevel adjustment lever after using the saw for some time there is a fix for it.
+If you, by any chance, experience a loose bevel adjustment lever after using the jigsaw for some time, there is a fix for it.
 Just use an Allen key on the bottom of the saw.
 Just make sure not to make it too tight otherwise you won’t be able to move the lever, it must be just right.

-For quick changing blades this saw is equipped with tool-free, lever-action blade clamps that allow you to change the blade quickly and securely.
+For a quick blade changing, this jigsaw has tool-free, lever-action blade clamps that allow you to quickly and securely change the blade.
 The blade lever is constructed of metal for added durability.

-Overall it’s not too heavy and easy to maneuver with little vibrations.
-Powerful, durable and versatile with a nice kit box for easy transport.
+This jigsaw not too heavy and easy to maneuver with little vibrations.
+Robust, durable, and versatile with a handy kit box for easy transport.

 Does DEWALT DW331k have any special features?

-With the flush cut blade like DeWalt DW3311, you’ll be able to cut to the front of the jigsaw’s footplate.
-It comes very handy when you need to cut out a piece of a floor or modify an existing piece of furniture.
+With the flush cut blade, you’ll be able to cut to the front of the jigsaw’s footplate.
+It is very convenient when you need to cut out a piece of a floor or modify an existing piece of furniture.

 Users have reported blades that keep falling out.
-I know it sounds bad but luckily it’s rather a chance of getting a lemon than a major flaw with all the jigsaws on the market.
-If that was the case I’m sure Dewalt would have a massive product withdrawal as it’d be a safety issue.
+I know it sounds terrible, but luckily, it’s rather a chance of getting a lemon than a major flaw with all these jigsaws on the market.
+If that was the case, I’m sure Dewalt would have a massive product withdrawal as it’d be a safety issue.

-If you, however, come across this problem don’t fret.
+If you, however, come across this problem, don’t fret.
 You have to make sure that the blade goes in very firmly.
-The lever has to be open all the way to get the blade all the way in.
-Once it’s in you release the lever and pull the blade down to check if it’s secure.
-In other words, you have to play with it a little to get the feel for it.
+The lever has to be open all the way to get the blade in.
+Once it’s in, you release the lever and pull the blade down to check if it’s secure.
+In other words, you have to play with it a little to get a feel for it.

-As I mentioned above this model has an integrated dust blower however it lacks any dust extraction system.
+As I mentioned above, this jigsaw has an integrated dust blower; however, it lacks any dust extraction system.
 For some users, it’ll be enough for some not.
-I think for the price you’re paying you should definitely be able to at least to hook it up to a shop vac.
+I think for the price you’re paying, you should be able to at least hook it up to a shop vac.